 DP students are prepared for study at university by being required to:

 *Study Theory of Knowledge (How we know and learn)

 *Complete and properly reference a 4,000 word research assignment (Called the Extended Essay)on a topic of their choice

 |The HSC results of students which are adjusted by NESA are scaled again by the University Admission Centre (UAC) to determine an ATAR score which is used to allocate places at university.||The results of DP students are not scaled - all subjects and levels are treated equally.
 Many Australian universities offer places to students solely on their DP score.
 There is a conversion available that equates IB result with HSC ATAR score.|

 |HSC students wishing to study internationally must apply directly to the university of their choice and submit their HSC/ATAR results for consideration.||DP scores are recognised by universities world-wide.
 It is usual for international and Australian universities to accept an IB Score as sufficient information when allocating places in courses of study.|

-Students entering Year 11 at TIGS from 2017 will be in the unique position of being able to choose between two highly respected courses of study - the HSC or the DP.
+Students entering Year 11 at TIGS are in the unique position of being able to choose between two highly respected courses of study - the HSC or the DP.